dikaeinstein/godl/README.md

 output: go version go1.16 darwin/amd64 // or something similar
 ```

-### Improvements / Coming features

-- Add support for the M1 Macs

 ### Contributing

 You can take a shot at the suggested improvements from the README.
 Also follow the convention from the `contribution.md`